U.S. Commerce chief planning May 20 meeting on semiconductor chip shortage -sources

-The meeting will include General Motors Co (GM.N), Ford Motor Co (F.N) and Stellantis NV (STLA.MI), the sources said.
+The meeting will include General Motors Co, Ford Motor Co and Stellantis NV, the sources said.

 Raimondo told MSNBC on Friday “we need to get back into the business of making more chips in America.
 And the supply chain issues are very real.”